9oelM/9oelM.github.io/content/blog/2023-10-26-technical-intro-to-defi-lending-protocols-with-zklend-codebase-as-an-example/index.md

 Usually, lending protocols would restrict which assets can be used as a collateral.
 However, it's also worth noting that there are some protocols that allow users to create their own pairs of asset to be borrowed and collateralized.

 An example of overcollateralization can be seen in any lending protocols; For example, \$LINK has a 79% of collateral factor on Compound today.
-This means if you deposit \$100 worth of \$LINK, you will be ables to borrow \$79 worth of any assets without being liquidated.
+This means if you deposit \$100 worth of \$LINK, you will be able to borrow \$79 worth of any assets without being liquidated.

 ## Utilization rate